kolyamba2105/fp-pg-api/README.md

 ## Slack integration

-Whenever someting changes in this repo, a `Slack Notification` will be sent.
+Whenever someting changes in this repo, a `Slack notification` will be sent.